Skip to main content

 The annual and seasonal rhythm of productive prospecting

 Gold prospecting is seasonal.
-Winter snowmelt and spring floods are when gold moves — the same events that make prospecting difficult (high, cold water) are what replenishes accessible deposits.
-The window after spring runoff subsides — typically June through August in most Western US gold country — is when newly deposited gold is accessible at working depths.
+Winter snowmelt and spring floods are when gold moves.
+The same events that make prospecting difficult (high, cold water) are what replenishes accessible deposits.
+The window after spring runoff subsides, typically June through August in most Western US gold country, is when newly deposited gold is accessible at working depths.

 Late summer and fall prospecting in dry desert terrain is productive for different reasons: lower vegetation, clearer ground visibility, and the ability to work dry arroyos that carry water seasonally.

-After major flood events — heavy rains, flash floods in desert terrain — fresh material is accessible at gravel bars and inside bends.
+After major flood events, heavy rains, flash floods in desert terrain, fresh material is accessible at gravel bars and inside bends.
 Check productive spots within a few days of major water events.
 New gold will have been deposited.

 Winter is research season.
 Study maps, identify new locations, and review what the season produced.
 Good prospectors treat it as a year-round activity with a field season and an off-season, not just a summer hobby.